404src/exocore/_articles/ccna-summary.md

 ## 2.8 Describe AP and WLC management access connections (Telnet, SSH, HTTP, HTTPS, console, and TACACS+/RADIUS)
 WLC config:
 ![](/images/WLC%20config.png)

+In split-MAC architecture, there are four man WLC deployment models:
+- Unified: The WLC is a hardware appliance in a central location of the network.
+    - supports about 6000 APs
+- Cloud-based: The WLC is a VM running on a server, usually in a private cloud in a data center.
+This is not the same as the cloud-based AP architecture discussed previously.
+    - supports about 3000 APs
+- Embedded: The WLC is integrated within a switch.
+    - supports about 200 APs
+- Mobility Express: The WLC is integrated within an AP.
+    - supports about 100 APs

+CPU ACLs are used to limit access to the CPU of the WLC.
+This limits which devices will be able to connect to the WLC via Telnet/SSH, HTTP/HTTPS, retrieve SNMP information from the WLC, etc.

 ## 2.9 Interpret the wireless LAN GUI configuration for client connectivity, such as WLAN creation, security settings, QoS profiles, and advanced settings
+Day 58 video

 ## 3.0 IP Connectivity
 Routers can use dynamic routing protocols to advertise information about the routes they know to other routers.